Akash-M/app-catalog/app-ideation/README.md

 - add more filters in the app-list screen such as sorting by name, author, repos which have urls and readmes.
 - implement pagination/lazy loading of components and application list to deal with large payload (Needs updates on the backend side as well.
+- a default loader component (something like a spinner) should be added as fallback for Suspense when lazy loading React components.

 ### Technical Improvements:
 - Create a `backend` folder inside `packages` and migrate the backend project into this repo.
 Would bring some benefits